 How to Get More Protein In Your Diet

-And some decent sources of protein you can add to meals or have as snacks include nuts, seeds, broccoli, beans, and tofu.
+Some decent sources of protein you can add to meals or have as snacks include nuts, seeds, broccoli, beans and tofu.